Alien vs. Predator Central logo

 The Orion Nebula from Alien vs. Predator SNES

-In the Aliens vs. Predator SNES video game, a single Predator travels to an Alien planet in the Orion Nebula.
-The planet has the characteristics of Xenomorph Prime and most likely is supposed to be the same planet seen in the comics.
-The surface is covered with rocks and a hive-like substance.
-Many different Xenomorphs attack the lone Predator before finally encountering the Alien Queen.
-The Alien Queen is defeated and the lone Predator leaves the Alien world.
+In the Aliens vs. Predator SNES video game, a single Predator traveled to an Alien planet in the Orion Nebula.
+The planet had the characteristics of Xenomorph Prime and most likely was supposed to be the same planet seen in the comics.
+The surface was covered with rocks and a hive-like substance.
+Many different Xenomorphs attacked the lone Predator before he finally encountered the Alien Queen.
+The Alien Queen was defeated and the lone Predator left the Alien world with his trophies.

 The Hive Wars Predator from the Life and Death series